-world traveler . digital marketing specialist . rule breaker
+world traveler . digital investor . rule breaker

 Indonesia is the first country I have visited upon leaving the UK for good.
 It was an incredible experience and this could have easily been a 20 minute video.
 However, keeping in line with one-song per video, I have kept it to just my most visual experiences.

 Looking to take that next step too?
 Take it, it’s paying off for me.